Email: bennett@thefordlawoffice.com

 What happens at each court date

 The legal system is very complex, which can leave you feeling nervous and confused.
 Many people think their case will be finished after the first court date, but there are actually a series of court appearances that take place before most cases are resolved.
 Some of these court dates are more significant then others and require you to make critical decisions that can affect the rest of your life.
-It is imperative that you know what to expect at each stage of your case.
+It is crucial that you know what to expect at each stage of your case.
 You can review the information below or contact us to learn more.

 PRE-TRIAL